 The earliest evidence of drawing architecture

-The earliest certain evidence of architectural drawings can be found in archeological findings from the earliest civilizations.
+The earliest certain evidence of architectural drawings can be found in archaeological findings from the earliest civilizations.
 It’s certain that the ancient Egyptians and Sumerians started drawing their desired buildings before constructing them.
 Some of the earliest examples of architectural drawings are ground plans.
-The statue of Gudea (2200 B.C.) from Mesopotamia (present-day IraQ) is a good example of early drawing architecture.
-Gudea was a ruler and his statue has a ground plan of a building or temple that he has commissioned or built in his lap.
+The statue of Gudea (2200 B.C.) from Mesopotamia (present-day Iraq) is a good example of early drawing architecture.
+Gudea was a ruler and his statue has a ground plan of a building or temple that he has commissioned or built-in his lap.

 Romans and Greeks

 In our Western civilization, it could be said that the Romans and Greeks have laid the foundations of architecture.
 For centuries, a majestic building would have significant Greek/Roman influences: ornamented pillars, marble floors and steps in front of it to articulate its purpose or greatness.
 From these times, many architecture drawings have been kept.
 As with many things, the Roman drawing architecture finds its origins in Greece.

 However, the Romans were also great innovators and they quickly adopted new construction techniques, used new materials, and uniquely combined existing techniques with creative design to produce a whole range of new architectural structures such as the basilica, triumphal arch, monumental aqueduct, amphitheatre, granary building, and residential housing block.
 Many of these designs are timeless and still stand tall and strong today.